kevinkepp/look-at-this/README.md

 by Kevin Kepp and Philipp Braunhart supervising tutors: Manuel Baum and Roberto Martín-Martín

-See our [wiki](https://github.com/kevinkepp/search-for-this/wiki) for instructions how to run the program
+See our [report](https://github.com/kevinkepp/search-for-this/blob/master/Final%20report.pdf) for details and our [wiki](https://github.com/kevinkepp/search-for-this/wiki) for instructions how to run the program